tinygo-org/tinygo-site/content/tour/pwm/blink.md

 We get a channel number back.
 One PWM peripheral typically has 2-4 channels, which can be connected to certain pins.
 Which pins can be used depends a lot on the hardware, which we'll [get to later](../multiple/#finding-the-correct-pwm-peripheral-and-pins).
 For now, all you need to know is that the PWM channel is now connected to a single GPIO pin.

-To actually make the LED blink, we will set the duty cycle to half the "top" value of the LED:
+To actually make the LED blink, we will need to set the duty cycle.
+The duty cycle refers to the part of the time when the PWM is turned on.
+In this case, we will set the duty cycle to half the "top" value of the LED:

 ```go
 	// Blink the LED, setting it to "on" half the time.